 A fabulous four weeks was spent in the motorbike loving Ballymoney Museum in April this year, with a group of young local people, for one of RRR’s infamous digital makers programmes.

-The group got hands-on with the latest in digital technology including 3D printing, audio recording, digital photography and laser engraving & vinyl cutting to create a range of outputs including a new North West 200 Museum in a Box exhibition.
+The group got hands-on with the latest in digital technology including 3D printing, audio recording, digital photography and laser engraving & vinyl cutting to create a range of outputs including a new NW200 Museum in a Box exhibition.

 Inspired by The North West 200, the group’s first pitstop was to create a vinyl for the Museum’s lively kids art wall which beautifully showcased local children’s artworks in the main gallery.